Xemptuous/sqlua.nvim/README.md

 use "xemptuous/sqlua.nvim"
 ```

-To launch SQLua quickly, consider adding an alias to your `.zshrc` or `.bashrc`
+To launch SQLua quickly, consider adding an alias to your shell config
 ```
 alias nvsql="nvim '+SQLua'"
 ```